Calebp98/Calebp98.github.io/index.md

 ## Hello and welcome to my blog/project site/whatever.

-I studied engineering in undergrad and currently run a [grantmaking organisation](https://funds.effectivealtruism.org/apply-for-funding).
+I currently run a [grantmaking organisation](https://funds.effectivealtruism.org/apply-for-funding).

 If I decide to post regularly here I imagine that it will be an eclectic mix of computer science topics (such as deep reinforcement learning), philosophy (particulalry around the themes of [Effective Altruism](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism/)) and short bursts of other topics.